Hey food industry, show us your number.

 story (and get more technical and numerical stuff than you probably

 ever wished for).
-The short story is that you now can find our CO2e numbers on the back of our packaging and on all our product sites on our website, and easily compare them with those of other products before deciding what to buy.
+The short story is that, in Europe you now can find our CO2e numbers on the back of our packaging or on all our product sites on our website, and easily compare them with those of other products before deciding what to buy.

 Wait, did we say “easily”?
 Well, the one problem with all these numbers is they don’t really say much as long as there’s nothing to compare them with.
 Which is exactly where the campaign came into the picture, with one clear message across Europe: “Hey food industry!
 Show us your numbers.”

 In Germany, we decided to take it all a step further and petition the Bundestag to make a law requiring that climate footprint information must be printed on food packaging.
 After all, there are laws mandating nutritional labels for our health—why should it be any different for numbers related to the health of our planet?

 The petition terms set by the Bundestag were characteristically stern.
 We had only 28 days to get 50,000 signatures.
 So, since we needed a hand (or 50,000 to be exact) to get it done, we launched a multimedia campaign, all wrapped up in ultra-digestible 8-bit retro graphics.
 How it all ended?
 Watch the film to find out, but we can reveal that we finally got to use the words “Hollywood ending”.
 (Yeah, seems like you might wanna go and get some oat ice-cream before hitting ‘play’ below.)